 We have a limited operating history on which to base your investment decision.
 Pharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We were incorporated in January 2008.
-Our operations to date have been limited primarily to organizing and staffing our company and conducting research and development activities for ETC-1002.
+Our operations to date have been limited primarily to organizing and staffing our company and conducting research and development activities for bempedoic acid.
 We have never generated any revenue from product sales.
 We have not obtained regulatory approvals for any of our product candidates.
 As such, we are subject to all the risks incident to the development, regulatory approval and commercialization of new pharmaceutical products and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors.

-Since our inception, we have focused substantially all of our efforts and financial resources on developing ETC-1002, which is currently in Phase 2 clinical development.
+Since our inception, we have focused substantially all of our efforts and financial resources on developing bempedoic acid, which recently commenced Phase 3 clinical development in January 2016.
 We have funded our operations to date primarily through proceeds from sales of preferred stock, public offerings of common stock, convertible promissory notes and warrants and the incurrence of indebtedness, and we have incurred losses in each year since our inception.
-Our net losses were \$36.4 million, \$26.1 million and \$11.7 million for the years ended December 31, 2014, 2013 and 2012, respectively.
-As of December 31, 2014, we had an accumulated deficit of \$104.4 million.
+Our net losses were \$49.8 million, \$36.4 million and \$26.1 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+As of December 31, 2015, we had an accumulated deficit of \$154.2 million.
 Substantially all of our operating losses resulted from costs incurred in connection with our development program and from general and administrative costs associated with our operations.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
-We expect our research and development expenses to significantly increase in connection with our additional clinical studies of ETC-1002 and development of any other product candidates we may choose to pursue.
-In addition, if we obtain marketing approval for ETC-1002, we will also incur significant sales, marketing and outsourced manufacturing expenses.
-As a public company, we have incurred and will continue to incur additional costs associated with operating as a public company.
+We expect our research and development expenses to significantly increase in connection with our additional clinical studies of bempedoic acid and development of any other product candidates we may choose to pursue.
+In addition, if we obtain marketing approval for bempedoic acid, we will also incur significant sales, marketing and outsourced manufacturing expenses.
+As a public company, we have incurred and will continue to incur additional costs associated with operating as a public company, particularly now that we are no longer an "emerging growth company."
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.

-Changes in regulatory requirements, FDA guidance or unanticipated events during our Phase 2 or Phase 3 clinical studies of ETC-1002 may occur, which may result in changes to clinical study protocols or additional clinical study requirements, such as the initiation or completion of a cardiovascular outcomes study, which could result in increased costs to us and could delay our development timeline.
+Changes in regulatory requirements, FDA guidance or unanticipated events during our Phase 2 or Phase 3 clinical studies or our planned CVOT of bempedoic acid may occur, which may result in changes to clinical study protocols or additional clinical study requirements, which could result in increased costs to us and could delay our development timeline.